-It’s not just about the time you spend at your desk, but the time you spend away from your desk.
+It’s not just about the time you spend at your desk but the time you spend away from it.
 Much time is spent commuting to and from clients, sitting in waiting rooms, driving to meetings, etc.

 It’s easier to be productive if you can walk in the door knowing what needs to be done.
 Whether you’re travelling or taking the day off for a family event, keep a list of what needs to be done that day or that week.

-This could include filing documents or answering client emails, or any other task that needs to be accomplished.
+This could include filing documents, answering client emails, or any other task that must be accomplished.
 Make sure you keep it where you’ll see it first thing when you walk in the door.

 In conclusion, your productivity when freelancing is all about mindset.
 You can’t expect to increase your productivity if you don’t treat your freelancing as a regular job.